xue2sheng/sqlite-basics/README.md

 If your team can invest the time on learning complex languages and developing at a bit slower pace, Rust could be your next candidate.
 Take into account its learning curve is not a joke and its dependency on a C toolchain might be a limitaton for some company policies.
 Being a "novelty" doesn't help on a typical corporate Windows workplace although developers love this language and its tooling.

 In case your product requires fast and small binaries, C++ might be the best option to get your bosses on board.
 But only provided you're working with containers and/or allowed to invest time on DevOps.
 Getting your toolchain to produce small static binaries to be easily deployed might imply to use the latest versions of compilers and dependencies and investigations on your Linux boxes.
 Having avaible updated Docker images should spare you a lot of time and suffering.

+Provided you have experience in C, that language is the best option to generate libraries that can be called by C++, Rust, Go, Java, ...
+The code itself will be the most "verbose" and the most difficult to get younger developers aboard in your company.
+For large projects, you must enforce a real disciplined approach in your team; C is not a forgiving language when it comes down to production issues.